carteras11/Nordic_Spring_2025_Senior_Design/README.md

 * The current hello_dect is the one that has working i2c
 * The repo is automatically set to disable build files.
 You will have to re-build whenever you want to test.
 Local build files will remain
+* In rangetest, load transmitter to one board and then reciever to another.
+Connect reciever to your laptop and run the python script.